drbean/curriculum/tech/academic/slides.md

 If you cheat and look in the dictionary or ask someone, you hurt your grade in the midterm.

-## == Email sent to students
+## == Email sent to students {.allowframebreaks}

-1. Finish the 179 words from the exercise linked at http://web.nuu.edu.tw/~greg/DictationExercises.html before Sunday lunchtime.
+1. Finish the 179 words from the exercise linked at http://sac.nuu.edu.tw/cgi-bin/aca/script/aca_cgi.pl/login?exercise=academic before Sunday lunchtime.

 	At the moment,